khaledrezgui/Orion-soen341projectW2024/Sprint1/Meeting_Minutes/Orion_Sprint1_meeting3_10-02-2024.md

 # Orion Team meeting 3 10/02/2024
-This team meeting was done on discord online
+This team meeting was done on discord online from 22:00 to 22:30 (total: 30min)

 Each team member spoke about what they will be working on for the day: